TV Osaka: History

 In 1992, TVO produced a series of special programs, including Challenge of 1.2 Billion People and The Story of Masao Koga; while on February 29, the eve of its tenth anniversary, it aired an all-night special program.
 With the creation of the J.League in 1993, TVO aired eighteen matches in its first year.
-That same year, it also aired the match between Japan and Iraq for the 1994 FIFA World Cup qualifiers, setting a new record high share of 32,6%.
+That same year, it also aired the match between Japan and Iraq for the 1994 FIFA World Cup qualifiers, setting a new record high share of 32.6%.
 Regarding international cooperation, in November 1993, it aired the Sino-Japanese co-production Land of the Three Kingdoms, which took three years to complete.
 Due to its positive reception, it was followed by Land of Journey to the West in 1995.
 In 1993, the prime time ratings scored 5.2%, surpassing 5% for the first time.
-During Golden Time, it scored 4,8%, while the all-day average was 2,4%.
+During Golden Time, it scored 4.8%, while the all-day average was 2.4%.

 Since the increase in its businesses led to lack of room at its headquarters, TVO announced the building of new ones in March 1996, which were completed in October 1998.
 On April 1, 1996, it launched its official website.
 That year, it made a joint production with KBS Kyoto and Sun TV, Story of Three Cities, strengthening co-operation with the local UHF stations near Osaka.
-Ratings reached a new record high in 1999, 5,9% share during prime time and 5,3% during Golden Time.
+Ratings reached a new record high in 1999: 5.9% share during prime time and 5.3% during Golden Time.

 On December 1, 2003, TV Osaka started digital terrestrial television broadcasts, using channel 7.
 Its launch coincided with the introduction of a new logo, adopted after a public contest.
-That year, the Hanshin Tigers won the professional baseball championship, attracting a 13,5% share with a peak of 21,7%.
+That year, the Hanshin Tigers won the professional baseball championship, attracting a 13.5% share with a peak of 21.7%.
 As part of the push for digital TV, it employed two philosophies upon its introduction: "business" and "intellectual entertainment".
 In 2006, Tears of Joy!
 Space-TIMES (感涙!時空タイムス) became the first TVO program to be seen on the national TXN network.
 Analog telecasts were terminated on July 24, 2011.

 In 2005, TVO bought the Otemae Central Building, adjacent to its headquarters, and planned its remodelling.
-In 2021, work for the new building began, which was expected to finish in 2024.
+Its new headquarters began construction in 2021, and was completed in 2024.
 In 2022, it introduced a new logo.
-On May 13, 2024, broadcasts from the new building began.
+On May 13, 2024, the channel began broadcasting from its new headquarters.